 Each year, there are more than 500,000 people who undergo a total hip replacement, arthroplasty.
-If you, or someone you know, are one of those people who suffer from hip pain and are seeking a solution, we are answering the most asked questions regarding total hip replacement surgery and hope you find the following information…
+If you, or someone you know, are one of those people who suffer from hip pain and are seeking a solution, we are answering the most asked questions regarding total hip replacement surgery.
+Below, you’ll find a guide to hip replacement recovery so you feel more prepared as you explore the recovery process.

 What is the recovery time for a hip replacement?